 Do not, I repeat do NOT, just jump into an online fundraiser to raise money for a shiny new building.

 Here’s an example of a nonprofit that tried this approach:

-The goal is so big and so far away that people will think their $100 donation is just a drop in the bucket and won’t make a difference.
+Their goal of $900,000 is so big and so far away that people will think their $100 donation is just a drop in the bucket and won’t make a difference.
 So they won’t give.

 Also, what exactly is inspiring to the donor about “please donate to help us build a new facility?”

 Announcing your campaign to the public too early (like this) is a common mistake in small capital campaigns.

 This mistake is often made by people who are super eager to get the ball rolling and think others will believe in the project as passionately as they do.